apache/druid/docs/content/ingestion/merge-segments.md

 ```

 With this configuration posted to [Coordinator Dynamic Configuration end point]("../configuration/coordinator.html#dynamic-configuration"),
-Coordinator will automatically merge imbalanced segments whose data sources are "wikipedia".
+Coordinator will automatically merge small segments whose data sources are "wikipedia".
 Once it finds enough small segments whose total
-size is greater or equal than `mergeBytesLimit`(in the example, it is configured to 500MB on-disk size), it will submit a Hadoop Index Task to reindex intervals
+uncompressed size is greater or equal than `mergeBytesLimit`, it will submit a Hadoop Index Task to reindex intervals
 covered by those imbalanced segments, using the dimensions specified in `dimensions` (if not specified, it will use the `dimensions` in the existing segments) and aggregators specified in `metricsSpec`.